-The Asia-Pacific Economic Cooperation, or APEC, is the leading forum in the Asia-Pacific community to facilitate trade and investment, economic growth, and regional cooperation.
-The main objectives of APEC are to develop and strengthen the multilateral trading system, increase the interdependence and prosperity of member economies, and promote sustainable economic growth in the region.
+The Asia-Pacific Economic Cooperation, or APEC, is the leading forum in the Asia-Pacific to facilitate trade and investment, economic growth, and regional cooperation.

-Comprised of twenty-one “member economies,” APEC is an intergovernmental forum that operates on the basis of non-binding commitments, open dialogue and equal respect for the views of all participants.
-APEC membership includes: Australia; Brunei Darussalam; Canada; Chile; People's Republic of China; Hong Kong, China; Indonesia; Japan; Republic of Korea; Malaysia; Mexico; New Zealand; Papua New Guinea; Peru; the Philippines; the Russian Federation; Singapore; Chinese Taipei (Taiwan); Thailand; the United States of America; Viet Nam.
+APEC membership includes: Australia; Brunei Darussalam; Canada; Chile; People's Republic of China; Hong Kong, China; Indonesia; Japan; Republic of Korea; Malaysia; Mexico; New Zealand; Papua New Guinea; Peru; the Philippines; the Russian Federation; Singapore; Chinese Taipei; Thailand; the United States of America; Vietnam.

-Unlike the World Trade Organization or other multilateral trade bodies, APEC work is non-binding.
-Decisions made within APEC are reached by consensus, and commitments are undertaken on a voluntary basis.
-Despite this, however, APEC has contributed to the progressive reduction of tariffs and other barriers to trade in the region over time, leading to the expansion of economic growth and international trade in the region.
+Decisions made within APEC are reached by consensus and commitments are undertaken on a voluntary basis.
+APEC has contributed to the reduction of tariffs and other barriers to trade in the region over time, leading to the expansion of economic growth and international trade.

-Key to achieving APEC's vision are what are referred to as the 'Bogor Goals' of free and open trade and investment in the Asia-Pacific by 2010 for industrialized economies, and by 2020 for developing economies.
-These goals were adopted by Leaders at their 1994 meeting in Bogor, Indonesia (see link in Resources box for more information).
+Key to achieving APEC's vision are what are referred to as the “Bogor Goals,” APEC’s foundational goals of free and open trade and investment in the Asia-Pacific by 2010 for industrialized economies, and by 2020 for developing economies.
+These goals were adopted by Leaders at their 1994 meeting in Bogor, Indonesia.

-USTR represents the United States on critical trade and investment liberalization initiatives at APEC, with the goal of delivering for U.S. exporters concrete and meaningful results that break down barriers to trade in the Asia-Pacific, create jobs, promote economic integration, and contribute to global economic growth.
-Examples of recent trade and investment liberalization initiatives at APEC include:
+USTR represents the United States on critical trade and investment initiatives at APEC, with the goal to advance free, fair, and reciprocal trade in the region, deliver for U.S. exporters concrete and meaningful results that break down barriers to trade in the Asia-Pacific, and create jobs.
+U.S. trade priorities in APEC include:

 • Promoting good regulatory practices in such areas as public consultations, assessing the impact of regulations, and internal coordination of rule-making;